West Indian cricket team in India in 2018–19: Squads

 Before the start of the tour, Alzarri Joseph was ruled out of the West Indies' Test squad and was replaced by Shermon Lewis.
-Evin Lewis withdrew from the West Indies' limited-overs squads due to personal reasons.
+Evin Lewis withdrew from the West Indies' limited-overs squads for personal reasons.
 Kieran Powell and Nicholas Pooran replaced him in the ODI and T20I squads respectively.
 Ashley Nurse suffered an injury during the fourth ODI, and was ruled out of the next ODI match and the T20I series.
 Andre Russell was ruled out of the West Indies' T20I squad due to injury, and Shai Hope was added to the squad.

 Shardul Thakur was ruled out of India's ODI squad and was replaced by Umesh Yadav.
 Bhuvneshwar Kumar and Jasprit Bumrah were added to India's ODI squad for the last three matches of the series, with Mohammed Shami being dropped.
 Kedar Jadhav was added to India's ODI squad for the fourth and fifth ODIs.
 Jasprit Bumrah, Kuldeep Yadav and Umesh Yadav were rested for the third T20I and Siddarth Kaul was added India's T20I squad.